 The iceberg wedge salad is an old fashioned steakhouse staple, which always makes me think of wood paneled rooms, tufted leather booths, and smoke-filled air.
-While this particular image is admittedly more from a movie than reality, it certainly doesn’t rank very high on the whimsy scale.
+This particular image is admittedly more from a movie than reality.
+But it certainly doesn’t rank very high on the whimsy scale.
 And right now (/pretty much every day) I’m in the mood for wooden picnic tables, sunny skies, and fresh air.
-So while this watermelon wedge salad was inspired by the steakhouse classic, it belongs at all your summer BBQs, picnics, and potlucks, and nowhere near stuffy air.
+So while this watermelon salad was inspired by the steakhouse classic, it belongs at all your summer BBQs, picnics, and potlucks, and nowhere near stuffy air.

-I couldn’t resist putting my own spin on the usual flavors, subbing feta in place of blue cheese, and sprinkling some sumac on top (it’s the perfect thing to add a little extra brightness), but you could totally go traditional on this one and use your favorite roquefort while skipping the sumac.
+I incorporated a few flavors you might be more used to seeing in a watermelon salad.
+I subbed feta in place of blue cheese, and sprinkled some sumac on top (it’s the perfect thing to add a little extra brightness).
+But you could totally go traditional on this one and use your favorite roquefort while skipping the sumac.
 If you don’t have buttermilk, you can thin out full-fat plain yogurt with a little bit of whole milk (although the flavor and consistency will be a bit different than the real deal).
 But whatever you do, don’t skimp on the chives!Print

 watermelon wedge salad